Achivor/Legend-of-the-Ring/README.md

 ### Development
 This game is developed entirely in **Java**.

+### How To Play
+Link:
+Download and run RPGGame.java!

 ### Game Walkthrough
 To maximize your game experience, please refer to the walkthrough below.